christopherkullenberg/offentligautredningar.se/README.md

 You should now be able to access the Solr admin interface at `yourhostname.com:8983`. **Warning:** Your machine is now exposed to the internet.
 Make sure you lock down your setup before proceeding and read up on Solr security.

+Increasing memory heap.
+The default configuration of Solr will crash unless you increase the memory heap.
+The data is too large for the default 512Mb.
+Edit `/etc/decault/solr.in.sh` and change the heap size into `SOLR_HEAP="6g"`.